BYU-CS-236/jupyter-notebook-tutorials/README.md

 # jupyter-notebook-tutorials
-Tutorials for mapping math definitions to python code
+Tutorials for mapping the definition of a finite state automaton to python code

+## Start with the FSA_code_example.ipynb Jupyter notebook